osifinance/osifinanceapi/README.md

 ```
 pip install osifinanceAPI
 ```
+Additional information can be found at https://pypi.org/project/osifinanceAPI/0.1.1/

 ## Documentation
 Full documentation is available [here](https://osifinance.com/docs/osifinanceAPI).

 ## Quickstart
 Getting started with osifinanceAPI is easy.

-Like most API clients, osifinanceAPI exposes a single class that provides access to the rest of the API: Osifinance.
+Like most API clients, osifinanceAPI uses a parent class that provides access to nearly the entirety of the API: Osifinance.

 The first thing to do is instantiate a new Osifinance object by providing your Osifinance instance’s root API URL and a valid API key.
 Additionally, you can include constant financial data such as your filing status or salary.